Books

 Free is an engrossing memoir of coming of age amid political upheaval.
 With acute insight and wit, Lea Ypi traces the limits of progress and the burden of the past, illuminating the spaces between ideals and reality, and the hopes and fears of people pulled up by the sweep of history.

-Translations: German Suhrkamp, Greek Patakis, Italian Feltrinelli, French Le Seuil, Dutch De Bezige Bij, Spanish Anagrama, Polish Czarne, Albanian Dudaj, Danish Informations Forlag, Romanian Pandora, Turkish Yapi Kredi, Korean Open Books, Swedish Albert Bonniers, Norwegian Gylendol, Chinese Mandarin (Taiwan China Times and China Post Wave), Icelandic Forlagid, Portuguese Todavia, Russian Eksmo, Finnish Atena, Hungarian Europa, Czech, Host, Japanese (Keiso Shobo)
+Translations: German Suhrkamp, Greek Patakis, Italian Feltrinelli, French Le Seuil, Dutch De Bezige Bij, Spanish Anagrama, Polish Czarne, Albanian Dudaj, Danish Informations Forlag, Romanian Pandora, Turkish Yapi Kredi, Korean Open Books, Swedish Albert Bonniers, Norwegian Gyldendal, Chinese Mandarin (Taiwan China Times and China Post Wave), Icelandic Forlagid, Portuguese Todavia, Russian Eksmo, Finnish Atena, Hungarian Europa, Czech, Host, Japanese (Keiso Shobo), Bosnia (Buybook), Serbia (Geopoetika), Slovenia (Miladinska)

 Winner, Ondaatje Prize from the Royal Society of Literature for the best work (fiction, nonfiction, poetry) in English evoking the spirit of a place (2022)